 LAYOUT:

 The first thing you notice about Tallgrass is the oddity of seeing from one end of the entire course property to the other.
 It is a wide-open expanse of land without a single tree for you to punch out from underneath.
 Instead, acres of sand and fescue grass wait to greet you.
-It only took until the second fairway recently for a playing partner to say the same thing I said upon playing Tallgrass for the first time last year -- "I don't even feel like I'm on Long Island anymore."
+It only took until the second fairway recently for a playing partner to say the same thing I said upon playing Tallgrass for the first time -- "I don't even feel like I'm on Long Island anymore."

 Water comes into play on only one hole -- the par-5 15th.
-A small pond sits to the right of the fairway, which slopes down toward the drink.
+A drainage pond sits to the right of the fairway, which slopes down toward the drink.
 Farther up the fairway, a long bunker guards the right side as you approach the green.

 Finally, it's one thing to find your ball in the fescue and deem it playable -- it's another thing to actually execute a shot from it.
 Sometimes a drop isn't the worst thing in the world.